Insurance Read Time: 4 min

 How to File a Wildfire Claim

-Whether you're currently residing in one of these impacted areas, own property there, or are nervous about wildfires happening in your area, it's important to understand how you're protected and what you'll need to do once damage occurs.
+Wildfires are dangerous natural disasters that can affect many regions of the country, even places where you least expect them.
+Whether you currently reside in one of these impacted areas, own property there, or are nervous about wildfires happening in your area, it’s important to understand how you’re protected and what you’ll need to do once damage occurs.

 Wildfires & Your Insurance